 Thought leadership has not been found only in technology and business.
 Buffalo is home to innovative architecture (Frank Lloyd Wright, Louis B. Sullivan).
 Buffalo was an early force in urban design (Fredrick Law Olmstead) featuring connected parkways and green spaces that still provide respite in the heart of the city.
 And the Arts & Crafts movement found a home for its philosophies (Elbert Hubbard) as well as it’s amazing craft work.

 A true pioneer of innovative entrepreneurship, the Larkin Soap Company was the largest of its kind in the world.
-It developed the predecessors to door to door sales, premiums, direct mail, mail-order, coupons, and group/cooperative buying clubs.
-It built an admin building in the 1900’s that was both architecturally and philosophically 100 years ahead of its time with a focus on employee culture and sustainable work environments.
+It developed many original sales and marketing tools decades before they became popular, including: to door to door sales, premiums, direct mail, mail-order, coupons, and group/cooperative buying clubs.
+It built an admin building in the early 1900’s that was both architecturally and philosophically 100 years ahead of its time with a focus on employee culture and sustainable work environments.

 21st Century Entrepreneurship

 Today in WNY entrepreneurs apply innovation in many ways… how startups are funded (43North, Buffalo Angels/WNY Venture Assoc), housed (D!G, The Foundry), started (VCamp, Z80), taught (StartUp CEL) talked about (StartupGrind) and even how ideas get started (Startup Weekend), how clusters form (Buffalo Niagara Medical Campus) ….
 How we find our food (Lloyd Tacos and the Larkin Experience), get sustainably healthy food (Bidwell Farmers Market), grow our neighborhoods (Sweetness_7) and even watch cutting edge art (Buffalo Infringement).
 Entrepreneurship has become a symbol of both the past and potential future of the region.
 But it isn’t enough to make innovation the area’s brand.
 Not yet.